Water Heater Anode Rod: What It Is & Why Replacement Matters

 Powered (Titanium) Anode Rods

 Powered anode rods represent a different approach entirely.
-These permanent, non-sacrificial rods use a titanium core with an electrical current to provide continuous protection without corroding.
+These permanent, non-sacrificial rods use a titanium electrode and a small low-voltage controller to provide continuous protection through impressed current, so the rod itself does not corrode away.

 Sacrificial Rods